Find out how I used Marriott Rewards points for a luxury hotel that commands over $1,000 per night

 When I booked my stay, a one night award stay at this Marriott property could be had for just 45,000 Marriott points per night (or 40,000 points for off-peak dates) – the equivalent of 30,000 / 26,667 American Express Membership Rewards points.

-I was able to book my two week stay in a Family seaview suite using two Category 9 seven night travel packages.
+I was able to book my two weeks stay in a Family Seaview suite using two Category 9 seven night travel packages.
 As shown below, the cost of an equivalent cash booking for my dates is a whopping $23,494 at today’s exchange rates:

 Unfortunately, points bookings at Domes of Elounda just got more expensive

 The cost of a night here booked here rose to 60,000 points on August 18, and will rise again to a whopping 85,000 points next January.
 It’s the largest category hike in Marriott’s worldwide portfolio and will make future stays at Domes of Elounda prohibitively expensive.

 However, extensive award availability has been loaded up for the 2019 season so you can still book at 60,000 points per night for next year.

 Is it worth it?
 We’d say yes.

 You’ll enjoy a private suite with a hot tub (sleeping up to four people) in one of the most stunning locations in Crete, inclusive of a generous breakfast.
 I personally find this such a great deal, that I booked this property for a total of 14 nights (yes, two whole weeks!).

 Domes of Elounda individual night stays can then be easily booked via the Marriott Rewards website, though you’ll need to call if you wish to attach a seven-night certificate.